Johnwanzi/bluetooth-firmware-pro2/README.md

-# OneKey Pro Bluetooth Firmware
+# OneKey Pro2 Bluetooth Firmware

-This repo contains bluetooth firmware for OneKey Pro
+This repo contains bluetooth firmware for OneKey Pro2

 The firmware is based on NRF5 SDK 16.0.0, and build with CMake

+## Architecture

+The FindMy ADK (Accessory Development Kit) is linked to the executable as a static library, providing the core FindMy functionality for the Bluetooth firmware.
+The library can be found in the `fmnadk/` directory.

 ## How to build